Lemon Berry Trifle

 - ½ teaspoon vanilla extract

-- 1 9-inch round or loaf lemon (or plain) pound cake (recipe below), homemade or store-bought, cut into 1/2-inch thick slices
+- 1 loaf lemon or plain pound cake (recipe below), homemade or store-bought, cut into 1/2-inch thick slices

 - Combine the berries, sugar, cornstarch, and lemon juice in a saucepan over medium-high heat.
 Bring to a simmer and cook just until the berries begin to break down, about 3-4 minutes.
 Take the berries off the heat and let the mixture cool.
 This can be done a day in advance.
 Cover and refrigerate the berry syrup until ready to use.